 The Great American Read Bingo Game

 GOING ON NOW!
 Stop by the library and pick up a bingo card.
 Start reading, and start playing.
-Every completed card turned in earns a prize (limit 2 cards per person), and every completed card goes into a weekly drawing for an exciting prize basket.
+Every completed card turned in earns a prize (limit 2 cards per person), and every completed card goes into a drawing for an exciting prize basket.

 Check back here to stay informed!